kiwix/kiwix-android/DESIGN.md

 Whenever a resource exists in both `res/*-night` and `res/*` it will be used as such.
 For example: `kiwix_icon_with_title.png` exists in both `res/drawable` and `res/drawable-night` which means that the image in `res/drawable-night` will be used automagically in night mode.
 For further reading on development with dark mode, see [Material Design - Dark Theme](https://developer.android.com/guide/topics/ui/look-and-feel/darktheme).

 ## Typography
 Text should contrast well, use the correct weight and size to present content as clearly and efficiently as possible.

-Google provides a "type scale" system that provides thirteen styles of typography to use for different contexts.
-Just as we do not give specific style attributes to views, we should not use specific text style attributes for text.
-Instead a type style should be used.
-For example, the button type style should be used for text on a button.
-To generate new type styles use the [Material Design type scale generator](https://material.io/design/typography/the-type-system.html#type-scale).
-To use type styles in practice, find a type style in `core/../res/type.xml` (e.x. `TextAppearance.KiwixTheme.Button`) and add it to a theme.
-Alternatively add a new type scale style to `core/../res/type.xml`.
+Views using the same style often use different text style.
+Therefore text styles, and view styles are seperated and can be used simultaneously.
+To keep an android application consistent in style, thirteen text style attributes should be defined.
+These style attributes can be generated ([Material Design type scale generator](https://material.io/design/typography/the-type-system.html#type-scale)), or defined by editing `core/../values/type.xml`.

+All text should have a text style to simplifiy appearance changes.
+To set a text style, simply set the `textAppearance` property using one of the thirteen text style attributes from `core/../values/type.xml`.
+Text can also be grouped if they are related and uses the same text style.
+This is done by creating a new attribute for the text group in `core/../values/attrs.xml` and assigning one of the thirteen text appearances to this new attribute.
+This attribute can then be set as the textAppearance for the group of texts.

 Additional reading can be found at [Material Design - Type System](https://material.io/design/typography/the-type-system.html#type-scale).

 ## Resources
 Following is a list of resources that can and should be used to support a design decision.